DevExpress-Examples/XAF_Security_E4908/Console/CS/Readme.md

 <!-- default file list -->

-This example demonstrates the code that you can use in any non-XAF console application to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview).
+This example demonstrates how you can access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from your Non-XAF application.

 ### Prerequisites
 * Run the XafSolution.Win project and log in with the 'User' or 'Admin' username and empty password to generate a database with business objects from the XafSolution.Module project.